Error estimates for numerical approximations of a nonlinear gradient flow model: Conclusion

 \section{Conclusion}

-We established error estimates for the gradient scheme, in \(\mathbb{R}^2\), which holds true for all the conforming and non-conforming approximations that are in the framework of the gradient discretisation method.
-To the best of our knowledge, this estimate is the first for non-conforming approximations of the model.
-Numerical experiments have been conducted and validate our theoretical results.
+We established error estimates for the gradient scheme, in \(\mathbb{R}^2\), which holds true for all the conforming and nonconforming approximations that are in the framework of the gradient discretisation method.
+Moreover, the minimal surface-like interpolation and its relevant error estimates we proved in this work, have the potential to apply to nonconforming numerical analysis of the geometric flow; for instance, the minimal surface flow and mean curvature flow.
+To the best of our knowledge, these estimates are the first for nonconforming approximations of the model.
+Numerical experiments have been conducted that validate our theoretical results.

 \begin{appendices}